Azure/data-product-batch/README.md

 # Enterprise Scale Analytics - Data Domain Batch

 > **General disclaimer** Please be aware that this template is in public preview.
 Therefore, expect smaller bugs and issues when working with the solution.
-Please submit an Issue if you come across any issues that you would like us to fix.
+Please submit an Issue in GitHub if you come across any issues that you would like us to fix.

 # Description

 Enterprise Scale analytics emphasizes self-service and follows the concept of creating landing zones for cross-functional teams.
 Operation and responsibility of these landing zones is handed over to the responsible teams inside the data node.
 The teams are free to deploy their own services within the guardrails set by Azure Policy.
 To scale across the landing zones more quickly and allow a shorter time to market, we use the concept of Data Domain and Data Product templates.
 Data Domain and Data Product templates are blueprints, which can be used to quickly spin up environments for these cross-functional teams.
 The teams can fork these repos to quickly spin up environments based on their requirements.
 This Data Domain template deploys a set of services, which can be used for batch processing of data.
 The template includes a set of different SQL engines, which allows the teams to choose their tools based on their requirements and preferences.